streetlegithub/streetle.xyz-old/lowerswords.md

 <img src="/all/discord.png" alt="discord">

-Join the discord for a direct download, giveaways, and all my other packs! https://discord.gg/32DuhaYFH
+Join the discord for giveaways, a cool community, and get updates early! https://discord.gg/32DuhaYFH

 <a href="/lowerswords/lower-swords-mcpack.mcpack" download="lower-swords-mcpack">